cado-security/product-help/docs/cado-response/manage/integrations/api-overview.md

 https://ec2example.compute.amazonaws.com
 ```

-### API Documentation
+### Full API Documentation
 From version 2.8.0 onwards you can view the Swagger docs for the API at /apidocs
-Please contact support@cadosecurity.com for any help using the API.
+You can view examples at https://github.com/cado-security/cado-api-examples